RakaDoank/uws-react-native/README.md

 ### Unsupported APIs

 - **SSL options**.
 We need to research how to provide .pem file in React Native app and its platform architecture regarding the SSL topic
-- **WebSocket server**.
-Not implemented yet.
-It will be supported later.

 ### New APIs